Louis Feuillade | Fantômas | Les Vampires | Judex

 Irma Vep winds up re-introducing herself to the Vampires, at their Howling Cat night club.
 Her dance has her wrapping herself in a black shawl: echoing the batwings used by the ballet dancer in "The Ring That Kills".
 Like the dancer, she can completely wrap the shawl around her figure.

 At the end, she raises her arms, stretching them out.
 This echoes the triumphant gesture in Fantômas, where the villain spreads his arms and body in an X shape, after demolishing the building.
-Earlier in Les Vampires, when the two men at the railway yard carry Irma Vep after she's fainted, she also stretches her arms out wide, in a similar vivid gesture.
+Earlier in this episode, when the two men at the railway yard carry Irma Vep after she's fainted, she also stretches her arms out wide, in a similar vivid gesture.

 Judex